SubhashisBD/Go-math/README.md

 # goon-math

-A modern, responsive web app for chapter-wise collection and filtering of Mathematics (and other subjects) PYQs (Previous Year Questions), built with Next.js 15, React 19, Tailwind CSS 4, and Redux Toolkit.
+A modern, responsive web app for chapter-wise collection and filtering of Subjects PYQs , built with Next.js 15, React 19, Tailwind CSS 4, and Redux Toolkit.

 ## Features